ysoh286/honours-project-2017/detailed-notes.md

 ```

 #### OTHER IDEAS:
 - Could we render and link an SVG's co-ordinates and create brushing?
+Possible, but requires mapping.
 - How hard would it be to try 'map' co-ordinates?
+Too hard.
-- How do things differ when trying to integrate HTMLwidgets into Shiny?
+- How do things differ when trying to integrate HTMLwidgets into Shiny? (see week4 with Plotly)
-- Are there any other options that achieve interactivity in R rather than using Shiny, HTMLwidgets?
+- Are there any other options that achieve interactivity in R rather than using Shiny, HTMLwidgets through a web browser?
 - Are there any better examples of 'in-plot' interactions?
 - Incorporating Shiny interactions directly on iNZight plots (iNZight Lite)?

 ---
 ## Week 2 (16/03-23/03): Looking at Shiny, ggvis, rVega + talk to R